Retinol vs vitamin C: benefits, differences, and how to use each in your skincare routine

 How not to use these ingredients

-- With AHAs: Thomas also recommends avoiding using either product layered up with “Alpha-hydroxy acids such as lactic or glycolic acid, as this can cause result in irritated skin.”
-You can still use skincare acids in a routine with retinol and vitamin C but leave a day or so between use and build up slowly to avoid overstimulating your skin.
+• With AHAs: Thomas also recommends avoiding using either product layered up with “Alpha-hydroxy acids such as lactic or glycolic acid, as this can result in irritated skin.”
+You can still use skincare acids in a routine with retinol and vitamin C, but leave a day or so between them and build up slowly to avoid overstimulating your skin.

 Retinol vs vitamin C: w&h verdict

-Much like the niacinamide vs vitamin C debate, weighing up retinol vs vitamin C doesn't have to be an either-or situation.
-Certainly, they both have distinct benefits, and if your goal is learning how to get rid of acne scars or other textural improvements, retinol might be the way to go.
+Much like niacinamide vs vitamin C, weighing up retinol vs vitamin C doesn't have to be an either-or situation.
+They both have distinct benefits, and if your goal is nailing how to get rid of acne scars or other textural improvements, retinol might be the way to go.
 That is, however, as long as you don’t have sensitive skin or are pregnant or breastfeeding.

 If you want a product that will improve your skin’s tone, collagen production, and general health, as well as protect it day to day, Vitamin C could be the answer.
 It’s also relatively gentle, so all but the most fickle skin types should tolerate it well.